scala/improvement-proposals/content/dedented-string-literals.md

 ```

 This includes `<<- HEREDOC` strings that strip indentation.
 This is done relatively naively,
 by simply removing all leading `\t` tab characters.
+The customizable `EOF` header serves a
+similar purpose to the _extended delimiters_ included in this proposal, and allows
+the user to choose a delimiter that does not exist in the literal avoiding the need
+for escaping entirely.

 > The first line starts with an optional command followed by the special redirection
 > operator `<<` and the delimiting identifier.